Deloitte Digital DC Studio

 You can’t expect minorities to believe in diversity because a weekly bulletin on it exists.
 Diversity can only be believed if you can see and interact with it concretely.
 That means being both present and available as a diversity champion.
 Had I not bumped into someone who looked like me (Nerissa) by the coffee machines, my life at work would’ve been drastically different.

 Starting up a conversation away from working spaces makes a big difference.
 People are more comfortable to say hello and are less likely to be busy with important tasks.
 So if you’re a leader, provide areas for communal interaction (like a big kitchen area); if you’re a diversity champion, camp out in those areas more.
-I try to start up as many casual conversations or games (Jenga and Bananagrams) as I can with new hires in our kitchen, and that first interaction can go a long way.
+I try to start up as many casual conversations or games (Jenga and Bananagrams) as I can with new hires by the coffee machines, and that first interaction can go a long way.

 This may as well be the golden rule to success.
 Nerissa would always tell me, “no one wants to talk about work, get people to talk about their lives.”
 One of the best ways to build inclusion is by letting someone else tell their story.
 “What was your highlight of last weekend?
 What do you love doing most outside of work?”- there are plenty of non-sports related conversations a diversity champion can initiate that can enable new hires to feel like they have control over an interaction.

-Happy hours were the bane of my existence as an introverted new hire; it’s not fun trying to talk to existing cliques at an open bar.
-While there’s definitely a time and place for everything, I’ve learned from my experience that it is significantly easier to convince someone to show up to a coffee tasting event in the kitchen than an after-work happy hour that's a 30 minute uber away.
-Hosting a creative diversity-related activity are also a sure fire way to open up new conversations that aren’t typical water-cooler banter.
+Happy hours were the bane of my existence as an introverted new hire; it’s exhausting trying to talk to existing cliques at an open bar.
+While there’s definitely a time and place for everything, I’ve learned from my experience that it is significantly easier to convince someone to show up to a coffee tasting event in a communal office space than an after-work happy hour that's a 30 minute uber away.
+Having creative non-work related events held during working hours can give new hires an easy opportunity to meet new people!
+(Just make sure to steer away from cliched icebreakers).

 Deloitte Digital is blessed to have leaders who truly believe in diversity and inclusion.
 If leadership doesn’t sponsor or support events that bring joy and inclusion, everything becomes more difficult.
 Although I may lead in the planning and organization of these events, I get the confidence and financial support to do so from our awesome leaders (who are diversity champions themselves).